lawalsegun2025/laptop_price_predictor/README.md

 3. Model Building (selecting the best Algorithm for prediction)
 4. Hyperparameter Tuning (setting the right parameters for the algorithm)
 5. Saving the model into a Pickle File and Integrating it with UI
-6. Deploying the Application on Heroku Cloud Platform
+6. Deploying the Application locally.